jdamacena/DrawingVideo/readme.md

 1. Click the "Record" button to start recording your drawing.
 2. Use the drawing tools to create your artwork.
+3. Click "Stop" to stop recording.
-3. Click the "Reproduce" button to replay your drawing.
+4. Click the "Reproduce" button to replay your drawing process.
-4. Use the undo and redo buttons to edit your drawing.
+5. Share your project:
-5. Click the "Save as Image" button to save your drawing as a PNG file.
+    - Click the "Save as Image" button to save your drawing as a PNG file.
-6. Click the "Save as JSON" button to save your drawing as a JSON file.
+    - Click the "Save as JSON" button to save your drawing as a JSON file.
+Then upload your JSON to play.
-7. Click the "Download as Video" button to download your drawing as a video file.
+    - Click the "Download as Video" button to download your drawing as a video file.

-Note: This was a one weekend project and it may have some bugs!!
+Note: This is a work in progress and it may have some bugs!!